Frequently Asked Questions

 - North Carolina

-We at work internationally through churches being planted in Honduras, a member congregation in Poland, and men and women serving as missionaries in Africa, Asia, and Central America.
-We also have five sister churches throughout Northern Ireland, sharing a mutually-declared partnership with these likeminded and doctrinally-compatible congregations.
+We are at work internationally through churches being planted in Honduras and men and women serving as missionaries in Africa, Asia, and Central America.